 "How on earth does Eliza know all of these people?"
 He asked whilst sitting with the pair at their table.

-"Peter's family and friends, also Eliza invited her friends, you know?"
+"Stuart's family and friends, also Eliza invited her friends, you know?"
 Mrs. Higgins began to lay her napkin onto her lap.

 "Yes, I know her friends, always round that house.
 At least we won't have that anymore, eh Pickering?"
 He looked to his male companion with a smile asking for verification.